 More specific information is available in IRS Publication 502 (Medical and Dental Expenses) and IRS Publication 503 (Child and Dependent Care Expenses).

 NOTE: IRS Publication 502 provides guidance for determining if an expense qualifies as a deduction on your federal income tax.
-While Health Care FSAs use this publication for guidance, there are some distinct differences between eligible income tax deductions and eligibility for reimbursement from a Health Care FSA.
-Some of the more significant differences are:

 If you have terminated or retired, you have 90 days from the termination/retirement date to submit receipts for reimbursement.
 Please note that you may only submit receipts that incur on or before your termination/retirement date.

 If the charges I incurred are more than what has been contributed to my health care account, do I have to wait until the money is in my health care account before I can be reimbursed?

 No, you can be reimbursed your total yearly amount any time during the year from your healthcare FSA.

 Are kindergarten expenses eligible for Dependent Care FSA reimbursement?

 No. Kindergarten is considered to be educational in nature.
 Therefore, kindergarten expenses are not eligible for reimbursement.

 Are nursery school expenses eligible for Dependent Care FSA reimbursement?